Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20241014/where_to_drink.md

         Closed on Monday and Tuesday though.

--   In case you would not fly back home on Friday afternoon and would like to learn how Lambic, the most famous beer from the Brussels area, is brewed (and what the difference is between Geuze and Lambic), you can visit the
+-   In case you would not fly back home on Friday afternoon and would like to learn how Lambic, the most famous beer type from the Brussels area, is brewed (and what the difference is between Geuze and Lambic), you can visit the
     [Cantillon Brewery and Brussels Museum of the Geuze](https://www.cantillon.be/?lang=en) which is also [not far outside the pentagon area](https://maps.app.goo.gl/Gxa1UGu3Anc2bd4h6).